 Iran nuclear deal: Key details

-The international community is implementing the landmark nuclear deal between Iran and the P5+1 group of world powers - the US, UK, France, China and Russia plus Germany.
+In 2015, Iran agreed a long-term deal on its nuclear programme with the P5+1 group of world powers - the US, UK, France, China, Russia and Germany.

-Crippling economic sanctions on Iran have been lifted now that the International Atomic Energy Agency (IAEA) has certified that it has restricted its sensitive nuclear activities.

-The White House says the deal will prevent Iran obtaining a nuclear weapon.
-Iran says it has the right to nuclear energy - and stresses that its nuclear programme is for peaceful purposes only.
+It came after years of tension over Iran's alleged efforts to develop a nuclear weapon.
+Iran insisted that its nuclear programme was entirely peaceful, but the international community did not believe that.

+Under the accord, Iran agreed to limit its sensitive nuclear activities and allow in international inspectors in return for the lifting of crippling economic sanctions.

 Uranium enrichment

+Enriched uranium is used to make reactor fuel, but also nuclear weapons.

-There are two uranium enrichment facilities in Iran - Natanz and Fordo - where uranium hexafluoride gas is fed into centrifuges to separate out the most fissile isotope U-235.
+Iran had two facilities - Natanz and Fordo - where uranium hexafluoride gas was fed into centrifuges to separate out the most fissile isotope, U-235.

 Low-enriched uranium, which has a 3%-4% concentration of U-235, can be used to produce fuel for nuclear power plants.
-But it can also be enriched to the 90% needed to produce nuclear weapons.
+"Weapons-grade" uranium is 90% enriched.

 In July 2015, Iran had almost 20,000 centrifuges.
-Under the Joint Comprehensive Plan of Action (JCPOA), it will be limited to installing no more than 5,060 of the oldest and least efficient centrifuges at Natanz for 10 years.
+Under the JCPOA, it was limited to installing no more than 5,060 of the oldest and least efficient centrifuges at Natanz until 2026 - 15 years after the deal's "implementation day" in January 2016.

 By January 2016, Iran had drastically reduced the number of centrifuges installed at Natanz and Fordo, and shipped tonnes of low-enriched uranium to Russia.

-In addition, research and development will take place only at Natanz and be limited for eight years.
-No enrichment will be permitted at Fordo for 15 years, and the underground facility will be converted into a nuclear, physics and technology centre.
+In addition, research and development must take place only at Natanz and be limited until 2024.

+No enrichment will be permitted at Fordo until 2031, and the underground facility will be converted into a nuclear, physics and technology centre.
 The 1,044 centrifuges at the site will produce radioisotopes for use in medicine, agriculture, industry and science.

 Plutonium pathway

-Iran has been building a heavy-water nuclear facility near the town of Arak.
+Iran had been building a heavy-water nuclear facility near the town of Arak.
 Spent fuel from a heavy-water reactor contains plutonium suitable for a nuclear bomb.

-Iran has agreed to redesign the reactor so it cannot produce any weapons-grade plutonium.
-All spent fuel will be sent out of the country as long as the modified reactor exists.
+Under the JCPOA, Iran said it would redesign the reactor so it could not produce any weapons-grade plutonium, and that all spent fuel would be sent out of the country as long as the modified reactor exists.

-Most of the 20 tonnes of heavy water the Arak facility is expected to produce will be shipped to the US via a third country, according to Iranian officials.
-About 6 tonnes will be retained to make medical isotopes.

-The JCPOA says Iran will not be permitted to build additional heavy-water reactors or accumulate any excess heavy water for 15 years.
+Iran will not be permitted to build additional heavy-water reactors or accumulate any excess heavy water until 2031.

 Covert activity

-The White House is confident that the JCPOA will prevent Iran from building a nuclear programme in secret.
-Iran, it asserts, has committed to "extraordinary and robust monitoring, verification, and inspection".
+At the time of the agreement, then-US President Barack Obama's administration expressed confidence that the JCPOA would prevent Iran from building a nuclear programme in secret.
+Iran, it said, had committed to "extraordinary and robust monitoring, verification, and inspection".

-Inspectors from the IAEA, the global nuclear watchdog, will continuously monitor Iran's declared nuclear sites and also verify that no fissile material is moved covertly to a secret location to build a bomb.
+Inspectors from the International Atomic Energy Agency (IAEA), the global nuclear watchdog, continuously monitor Iran's declared nuclear sites and also verify that no fissile material is moved covertly to a secret location to build a bomb.

-Iran has also agreed to implement the Additional Protocol to their IAEA Safeguards Agreement, which should allow inspectors to access any site anywhere in the country they deem suspicious.
+Iran also agreed to implement the Additional Protocol to their IAEA Safeguards Agreement, which allows inspectors to access any site anywhere in the country they deem suspicious.

-For the next 15 years, Iran will have 24 days to comply with any IAEA access request.
+Until 2031, Iran will have 24 days to comply with any IAEA access request.
 If it refuses, an eight-member Joint Commission - including Iran - will rule on the issue.
 It can decide on punitive steps, including the reimposition of sanctions.
-A majority vote by the commission will suffice.
+A majority vote by the commission suffices.

 'Break-out time'

-Before July, Iran had a large stockpile of enriched uranium and nearly 20,000 centrifuges, enough to create eight to 10 bombs, according to the White House.
+Before July 2015, Iran had a large stockpile of enriched uranium and almost 20,000 centrifuges, enough to create eight to 10 bombs, according to the Obama administration.

 US experts estimated then that if Iran had decided to rush to make a bomb, it would take two to three months until it had enough 90%-enriched uranium to build a nuclear weapon - the so-called "break-out time".

-The White House says the JCPOA will remove the key elements Iran would need to create a bomb and increase its break-out time to one year or more.
+The Obama administration said the JCPOA would remove the key elements Iran would need to create a bomb and increase its break-out time to one year or more.

-Iran has also agreed not to engage in activities, including research and development, which could contribute to the development of a nuclear bomb.
+Iran also agreed not to engage in activities, including research and development, which could contribute to the development of a nuclear bomb.

 In December 2015, the IAEA's board of governors voted to end its decade-long investigation into the possible military dimensions of Iran's nuclear programme.